Mikejo5000/vsts-docs-pr/docs/index.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Azure DevOps Artifacts</h3>
-                                                    <p>Use package management to share code across your enterprise and support continuous integration and deployment of your apps.</p>
+                                                    <p>Share code with others and across your enterprise and support continuous integration and deployment of your apps.</p>
                                                 </div>
                                             </div>
                                         </div>